-Software that is not licensed under Ubuntu's main component licensing policy is referred to as \\\\\\.
+Question: Software that is not licensed under Ubuntu's main component licensing policy is referred to as

-Software that is not licensed under Ubuntu's main component licensing policy is referred to as non-free software.
+Answer: Software that is not licensed under Ubuntu's main component licensing policy is referred to as non-free software.

 Explain to the students the purpose of each application. xpdf is a suite of tools used to view Portable Document Format (pdf).
 This package supports standard X fonts, true type fonts and type1 fonts.
 Gnumeric is a stand-alone spreadsheet application that interoperates well with other spreadsheets.
-7Zip is a package with high compression ratios.

-You have installed Ubuntu 7.10 on your personal computer.
+Exercise 1 You have installed Ubuntu 8.04 on your personal computer.
 You want to view your pdf files, use a spreadsheet application for creating your daily tasks and archive your files.
 Install the following packages:

-- a) xpdf - b) gnumeric - c) 7zip - a) Installing xpdf using Add/Remove Applications: - 1.
-On the Application menu, click Add/Remove.
-The Add/Remove dialogue box opens. - 2.
-In the Search box, type xpdf. - 3.
-Select the check box next to xpdf. - 4.
-Click Apply Changes. - 5.
-Click Apply to make the changes. - 6.
-In the New application has been installed dialogue box, click Close. - b) Installing gnumeric from Synaptic: - On the System menu, point to Administration and then click Synaptic Package Manager.
+- a) xpdf

+- b) gnumeric

+- 1. On the Application menu, click Add/Remove.
+The Add/Remove dialogue box opens.

+- 2. In the Search box, type xpdf.

+- 3. Select the check box next to xpdf.

+- 4. Click Apply Changes.

+- 5. Click Apply to make the changes.

+- 6. In the New application has been installed dialogue box, click Close. - 1.
+On the System menu, point to Administration and then click Synaptic Package Manager.
 The Synaptic Package Manager dialogue box opens. - 2.
 Click Search to find gnumeric and select the gnumeric check box. - 3.
 Select the Mark for Installation check box.
 A dialogue box displaying the dependencies of this package on other packages opens. - 4.
 To continue making the required changes, click Mark. - 5.
 To confirm making the marked changes, click Apply.
 The Summary dialogue box opens, prompting you for a final check before making the marked changes. - 6.
 Click Apply to continue with the changes. - 7.
 When all the marked changes are made, you are notified of the changes applied.
-Click Close. - c) Installing 7zip using apt-get: - 1.
-On the Applications menu, point to Accessories and then click Terminal.
-Terminal opens. - 2.
-To install 7zip, type the following command:
+Click Close.